doritoes/Macmini-Labs/A1347/8_Proxmox.md

 - On Debian - install Debian OS desktop, then install proxmox
   - Proxmox is more user-friendly when installed on a GUI
   - Proxymox is based on Debian
-  - The Debian installer gives you control over filesystem layoutes, etc than the Proxmox ISO installer
+  - Debian installer gives you control over filesystem layoutes, etc than the Proxmox ISO installer
     - allows controlling thing like the fan speeds, etc.
+    - better driver support

 Important notes:
 - installing proxmox successfully doesn't always mean you will have success with running and managing your VMs